 - Derivatives Risk: Derivatives are highly sensitive to changes in the value of the asset from which their value is derived.
 A small movement in the value of the underlying asset can cause a large movement in the value of the derivative.
 This can increase the sizes of losses and gains, causing the value of your investment to fluctuate.
 When using derivatives, the strategy can lose significantly more than the amount it has invested in derivatives.

-- Emerging Markets Risk: Emerging Markets have additional risks due to less-developed market practices.
+- Emerging Markets Risk: Emerging markets have additional risks due to less-developed market practices.

 - Concentration Risk: A fall in the value of a single investment may have a significant impact on the value of the strategy because it typically invests in a limited number of investments.

 - Sustainable Strategies Risk: The strategy follows a sustainable investment approach, which may cause it to perform differently than strategies that have a similar objective but which do not integrate sustainable investment criteria when selecting securities.
-The strategy will not engage in stock lending activities and, therefore, may forego any additional returns that may be produced through such activities.
+The strategy will not engage in stock lending activities and, therefore, may forgo any additional returns that may be produced through such activities.

 - Investment in Infrastructure Companies Risk: The value of investments in Infrastructure Companies may be negatively impacted by changes in the regulatory, economic or political environment in which they operate.